 My Current Work

-Shanel Tage, MPH currently serves as the Perinatal Health Program Analyst at AMCHP.
-Shanel supports the Pritzker Preterm Birth Initiative’s Healthy Beginnings with Title V: Advancing Anti-Racism in Preterm Birth Prevention project.
+Shanel Tage, MPH currently serves as a Perinatal Health Program Manager at AMCHP.
+Shanel supports the Pritzker Preterm Birth Initiative’s Healthy Beginnings with Title V: Advancing Anti-Racism in Preterm Birth Prevention Project.
 She nurtures equitable relationships with thought leaders that provide culturally reflective and community-rooted services and support, and partner across AMCHP to ensure alignment behind them and our championship and advocacy of them administers interactive webinars that create an environment of trust-building and transformational partnership while facilitating networking and peer sharing.
 Shanel is also responsible for conducting research as part of a team to place state MCH funding levers and programmatic, policy, and data decisions in historical context and the context of power and oppression, unfair benefits and burdens, and overall health equity and racial equity impact.
-Shanel supports the advancement of maternal and child health (MCH) by building AMCHP member capacity to sustain transformational partnerships with community thought leaders and identify and disrupt health inequities at their root.
+Shanel supports the advancement of maternal and child health (MCH) by building AMCHP member capacity to sustain transformational partnerships with community thought leaders and identify and disrupt health inequities at their roots.